hancock-d/hancock-d/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Learning how to transition from a Special Forces Green Beret to a technically savvy contributor
+- 🔭 I’m currently learning how to transition from a Special Forces Green Beret to a technically savvy contributor
-- 🌱 I’m currently learning ...
-C#/object-oriented programming, Azure, life
-- 🤔 I’m looking for help with ...Finding a launching point for my new career as a Software Engineer or Program Manager!
+- 🤔 I’m looking for help with ...Finding a launching point for my new career as a Software Engineer or Program Manager! (or navigating life in general)
 - 💬 Ask me about ...My life, please, I have so many interesting experiences!
-- 📫 How to reach me: ...Email, LinkedIn
-- 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...
 I have learned extreme diplomatic negotiation skills but my toddler seems to best me every time -->